cardano-foundation/cardano-rosetta/docs/multi-assets-support.md

 More information about Multi Assets structure can be found [here](https://developers.cardano.org/en/development-environments/native-tokens/multi-asset-tokens-explainer/).

-Both token symbol and policy will be passed as hex string as follows:
+`symbol` is the Asset Name stored in the Ledger.
+Both `symbol` and `policyId` will be passed as hex string as follows:

 ### Input operation